Start Of Main Content

-To help you remain compliant with your state(s) workers' compensation laws and regulations, required posters are available to you online.
+To help you comply with your state(s) workers' compensation laws and regulations, required posters are available to you online.
 It is YOUR RESPONSIBILITY TO POST this information as required by the state(s) in which you conduct business.

 To get information on the workers' compensation laws in the state you operate in, obtain your Claims Kit and select the state where your business is located.
 The information on the right side of the page includes state required bulletins and posters that need to be printed and displayed in your place of business.

 Workers' Compensation is an auditable policy.
 This means, that the initial premium is based on your estimated payrolls for the upcoming policy period.
-At the end of the policy period, an audit is performed to ensure the premium reflects the actual payroll amount.
+At the end of the policy period, an audit is performed to ensure the final premium reflects the actual payroll amount.
 State workers' compensation laws and other governing bodies require the policy be audited to ensure employers are paying for their actual exposure.
 Differences between the estimated information and the actual information obtained through the audit may result in payment of an additional premium or a premium refund.
 In addition, the payroll on your current policy may be adjusted to reflect the updated information.

 This is only a general description of coverages of the available types of insurance and is not a statement of contract.
 Details of coverage, limits, or services may not be available for all businesses and vary in some states.
 All coverages are subject to the terms, provisions, exclusions, and conditions in the policy itself and in any endorsements.